JadsonLucena/Dialog.js/README.md

     } = {}
 ): string

-close(key?: (string | null) = null): boolean | null // If a key is not inserted, the most recent dialog will be removed from the stacks
+close(key?: (string | null) = null): boolean // If a key is not inserted, the most recent dialog will be removed from the stacks

 confirm(
     content: string | HTMLElement,